WavePal-Official/WavePal_Free/README.md

 ## Using our products

-You can find out more on how to use the various codes right [here](https://wavepal.wordpress.com/features-capabilities/)
+You can find out more on how to use the various codes right [here](https://wavepal.wordpress.com/features-capabilities/) You can additionally find more explanations in each code foler, with the ppxt (most of them)

 ## Research